ReveWeber/utilities/readme.md

 This repo is for boilerplate code and helper functions that aren't big enough to merit separate repos.

-Subfolders have their own readmes.
+### Subfolders

+Each has its own readme.
+* ga-boilerplate: Google Analytics tracking
+* high-scores: ajax-accessed database-stored high score list

 ### Top-Level Files